Sap-Ing-Sith

 Structural caveat

-Sap-Ing-Sith is styled as a “real right,” yet it sits in a separate statute rather than within the Civil and Commercial Code’s catalogue of real rights.
-In practice, you should treat it conservatively: plan for 30 years certain, and treat any extension as a new negotiation and new registration, not as an enforceable pre-baked option.
+Sap-Ing-Sith is styled as a real right, yet it sits in a separate statute rather than within the Civil and Commercial Code’s catalogue of real rights.
+In practice, you should treat it conservatively: plan for 30 years certain, and treat any extension as a new negotiation and new registration, not as an enforceable renewal right (it is not).

 Practical tip: Before signing, confirm with the Land Office exactly what terms (if any) can be entered on the title.
 If a term isn’t registrable, assume it won’t bind third parties, and may not be enforceable even against the original grantor after expiry.